akashnimare/iapps/README.md

 ``` sh
 > iapps
 ```
-App list will be copied to clipboard.
-You can share it with anyone.
+✔ App list will be copied to clipboard.
+You can share it with anyone 💪.

 ## License